t404owo/t404owo-bot-discord/SELF-HOSTING.md

 ## T404owo's bot (with Aercaea command) Selfhosting
-So some of you guys want to selfhost my own bot, and some has already selfhosted the prievous version.
-And bcz some guys love spoonfeeding instead of coding their own bot, I refuse to let the selfhost continue existing.

 There're some Rules before we start to selfhost my bot.
 1. Code Fixing are not allowed, do it at your own risk.
 2. Asking me for fixing any bugs are tolerated, but please don't ask me for give you more extend codes or ask me about how to fix the bug for your selfhosted bot.